jr0senblum/jc/README.md

     <<15:8, <<"{\"version\":1.0}">> =
     <<15,123,34,118,101,114,115,105,111,110,34,58,49,46,48,125>>

-The CLOSE command closes the socket ending the session
+The CLOSE command closes the socket, ending the session

     M = <<"{close}">>